-Getting pre-approved starts when the mortgage loan applicant completes our online mortgage loan application by clicking APPLY NOW which is a 4 page mortgage application.
-Once the mortgage loan applicant completes the 4 page online mortgage loan application, I will get alerted via email that someone has completed a 1003.
+Getting pre-approved starts when the mortgage loan applicant completes our online mortgage loan application by clicking APPLY NOW which is a 4-page mortgage application.
+Once the mortgage loan applicant completes the 4-page online mortgage loan application, I will get alerted via email that someone has completed 1003.
 I then contact the mortgage loan applicant and go over the mortgage application and run credit.
-After running credit, I submit the mortgage loan package through Fannie Mae’s or Freddie Mac’s Automated Underwriting System for an automated approval.
+After running credit, I submit the mortgage loan package through Fannie Mae’s or Freddie Mac’s Automated Underwriting System for automated approval.
 Since I am a mortgage banker with no Lender Overlays, I just go off the Automated Findings and if I get an approve/eligible per automated findings, that is the full approval and we normally bat 100% in getting a clear to close as long as the mortgage borrower can provide the conditions on the DU FINDINGS or LP FINDINGS.

 Getting Pre-Approved By Loan Officer

-• Title search fees and costs that is charged by the title company as well as recording fees charged by the city, county, and state
+- Title search fees and costs that are charged by the title company as well as recording fees charged by the city, county, and state

-Most home buyers do not have to worry about closing costs because you can get a sellers concessions for a home buyer’s closing costs or have the mortgage lender cover closing costs through a lender credit in lieu of a slightly higher mortgage rate.
+Most home buyers do not have to worry about closing costs because you can get a seller concessions for a home buyer’s closing costs or have the lender cover closing costs through a lender credit in lieu of a slightly higher mortgage rate.